Matter Parity Violating Dark Matter Decay in Minimal SO(10), Unification, Vacuum Stability and Verifiable Proton Decay: Vacuum Stability of the Scalar Potential

 \subsection{Vacuum Stability with Spontaneously Broken Matter Parity}

-We now show how the presence of the Higgs scalar singlet $\chi_S(1,0,1)\subset ({16}_H^{\dagger}\oplus {16}_H)$ carrying odd matter parity and having perturbative mass upper bound $M_{\chi_S}< 860$ GeV, which has been predicted to explain the dynamical origin of extremely small value of the N-$\Sigma_F$ mixings, resolves the issue of vacuum instability of the SM Higgs potential.
+We now show how the presence of the Higgs scalar singlet $\chi_S(1,0,1)\subset{16}_H^{\dagger}$ carrying odd matter parity and having perturbative mass upper bound $M_{\chi_S}< 860$ GeV, which has been predicted to explain the dynamical origin of extremely small value of the N-$\Sigma_F$ mixings, resolves the issue of vacuum instability of the SM Higgs potential.
+All the results derived so far and others to follow for a real scalar singlet which could be either the real or imaginary part of $\chi_S(1,0,1)$.
+At the end of Sec.\ref{sec:vchi} we show that if any one of these two component masses is made as light as the electroweak scale by allowed fine tuning of the parameters of the relevant scalar potential, the other component automatically acquires GUT scale mass.
+As a result only the light scalar singlet component of $\chi_S(1,0,1)$ modifies the standard Higgs quartic coupling contributing to the resolution of vacuum stability problem while the heavy mass decouples from making any such contribution.